 When and Where?
 Tuesdays and Thursdays in room 301.

 Mr. Sean Hiland, Head Coach, Public Forum Debate Coach

-Mr. Charles Hicks, Lincoln-Douglas Debate Coach, Speech Coach
+Mr. Herb Hammond, Lincoln-Douglas Debate Coach, Speech Coach

 What is the Speech and Debate Team?